David Petherbridge BA (Hon) Dip Psych Dip GWP

 Qualifying as an Integrative psychotherapist in 1995, I trained in New Zealand (Auckland University of Technology) and have practised in the UK since 1996.

 Since graduation, I have undertaken on-going professional development in a number of areas including: Dialectical Behaviour Therapy and Mindfulness, Narrative Therapy and a Certificate in Person Centred Supervision.
-I am currently undertaking additional professional training at The Institute of Group Analysis.
+I also have a Diploma in Group Work Practice and gained Group Work Practitioner Status through The Institute of Group Analysis.

-I am a member of Psychotherapists and Counsellors for Social Responsibility (PCSR), have presented papers and facilitated workshops at a number of conferences on the topics of cross-cultural conflict and psychotherapy and politics.
+I have presented papers and facilitated workshops at a number of conferences on the topics of cross-cultural conflict and psychotherapy and politics.

 With colleagues at the Royal Central School of Speech & Drama, I organised a conference on body image and the acting profession.
 I also co-devised a 7-week programme on Mindfulness for Academic Writing and have taught presentation skills, stress management and Introduction to Mindfulness workshops.